 Fords Colony a Williamsburg / James City County neighborhood spotlight

-For more than two decades, Ford’s Colony Williamsburg has set the standard for gracious private community living, having been voted the Number One master–planned community in America.
+For more than three decades, Ford’s Colony Williamsburg has set the standard for gracious private community living, having been voted the Number One master–planned community in America.

 This 3,000 acre gated golf community offers a superior selection of home styles and neighborhoods, a complete range of country club amenities, the privacy you desire and the Ford’s Colony reputation for excellence in everything they do.